-The Film & video post production company
+The Film & video post production solution

 Post-production, or simply post, for film and video is everything that happens after the shoot and core components are completed

 Post-production is one of those areas where people tend to bundle a whole raft of necessary skills and experience into a single word – usually Editor.
-Of course, the skills needed for almost any good post-production are those of an Offline Editor, Online Editor, Sound Designer, Motion Graphics Designer, Colorist, Mastering Engineer and often Post Supervisor/Producer.
+Of course, the skills needed for almost any good post-production are those of an Offline Editor, Online Editor, Sound Designer, Audio Mixer, Motion Graphics Designer, Colorist, Mastering Engineer and often Post Supervisor/Producer.

 Depending on the scale and complexity of the project – and the budget – you may actually have all of these people in your Post team, but more often than not they are combined into one or two people… a lower budget Offline Editor (often the project Producer) to spend the many hours needed to put the right pieces together more or less in the right order, and a more expensive Finished Editor (or Online Editor) who can handle the rest of the processes needed to get an outstanding result.